 Here’s some inspiration from the team at HubSpot: They use Instagram stories as a sales channel to engage their audience, build brand awareness and attract new decision makers.

-The lesson here is that your experimentation doesn’t have to be wild—even a simple campaign on a new platform can be effective.
+The lesson here is that your experimentation doesn’t have to be wild—even a simple campaign on a new platform or experimenting with A/B testing can be effective.

 Bonus: Here are some more ideas for gaining quality B2B leads without breaking the bank.

 #2 Hang Out Where Your Customers Do